Agreed-Earth-LTD/challenge/README.md

 ## Task 1

-build a plot of the overlapping.csv file and save it in the plot folder.
+Build a plot of the overlapping.csv file and save it in the plot folder.

 ![image](https://github.com/Agreed-Earth-LTD/challenge/blob/cc2d7232695dce9660b6468f579c8a321ec7f284/img/outwoods.jpg)

-build a plot of the Outwoods_Warren.shp file, save it in the plot folder, code as task1.py and comments in task1.md
+Build a plot of the Outwoods_Warren.shp file, save it in the plot folder, code as task1.py and comments in task1.md

 **Bonus:** compare using a symetrical difference method